edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

     The snap has only been tested on Ubuntu Desktop/Server versions 18.04 and 16.04, as well as Ubuntu Core versions 16 and 18.

 !!!
 Warning
-    Don't install the EdgeX snap on a system which is already running one of the included services (e.g. Consul, Redis, Vault, ...).
+    Running the EdgeX snap on a machine setup for EdgeX development can create conflicts and result in the platform errors/issues.

 ## Using the EdgeX snap